555isfaiz/dotfiles/arch/config/awesome/lib/bling/docs/widgets/tabbed_misc.md

 ### Example Implementation

-The widget is typically embedded in a titlebar:
+You normally embed the widget in your titlebar...
 ```lua
 awful.titlebar(c).widget = {
         { -- Left